losbiw/take-in-ukrainians/README.md

 > How is this different from dozens of other projects that do the same thing?

-To be fair, it's more of an attempt at making things the way I think is right.
-The other projects I've seen so far have extremely unintuitive interfaces and lack some of the features this website has, the most important one amongst which being, in my opinion, giving people who are in need of accommodation the ability to make publications themselves instead of having to constantly refresh the website to see if someone's offering accommodation in their city.
+This app is my attempt at making things the way I think is right.
+Other websites that serve the same purpose tend to have rather unintuitive UIs and lack some of the features that I implemented here.
+T In this version people who are in need of accommodation can make publications themselves instead of having to constantly stalk the website to see new offers in their location.

 > How secure is it?